jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-25-kafka-development-with-docker-part-3/index.md

 ### Download Connectors

-The connectors should be downloaded into the host path (`./connectors/confluent-s3` and `./connectors/msk-datagen`) so that it can be volume-mapped to the container's plugin path (`/opt/connectors`).
-The following script downloads them into the host path.
-It can be executed by `./download.sh`.
+The connector sources need to be downloaded into the respective host paths (`./connectors/confluent-s3` and `./connectors/msk-datagen`) so that they are volume-mapped to the container's plugin path (`/opt/connectors`).
+The following script downloads them into the host paths.

 ```bash
 # /kafka-dev-with-docker/part-03/download.sh